*. Well. This was really no fun at all.

 *.
 The set-up reminded me of Funny Games.
 These are not dead-teenager movies, where obnoxious kids are sliced and diced by a psycho slasher, but movies about the bourgeoisie being threatened by those same obnoxious kids.
 Where’s Jason when you need him to put the fear of God into these little shits?

 *.
 I wonder if this is part of a natural maturation of the genre.
 Those kids who were frightened by slasher films in the 1980s are grown up and have jobs and families.
-Now they’re frightened of the little monsters they used to be.
+Now they’re frightened of the amoral brats they used to be.

 *.
 That’s one interpretation.
 There’s quite an angry political reading pursued in a book called Chavs: The Demonization of the Working Class by Owen Jones.
 “Chav” is a derogatory British term for someone young and lower class (both economically and culturally).
 The subtitle of Jones’s book tells you what he sees as really being afoot in the representation of chavs in the media, and Eden Lake is his Exhibit One.
 As I recall, he makes a pretty convincing case.